sp4wn-owner/Spawn/Spawn-VR/README.md

 - On [Spawn](https://sp4wn.com), create at least one account for your robot.

 ### Robot login
 - Enter your username and password, and then click the "Start" button to connect to Spawn.
 The Robot-UI can be run locally or through our [portal](https://robot-csyy.onrender.com).
 Open the developer tools to inspect incoming tracking data.
 Connect to your simulation server to forward tracking data.
-See "simserver.py" for a demo script.
+See "demoServer.py" under Isaac Sim for a demo script.

 ### VR login
 - You'll be automatically logged in as a guest, but you're welcome to log in with your username and password.
 Just enter your robot's username and then click the "Spawn" button to connect to your robot.
 The VR-UI requires HTTPS, so you'll either need to install a certificate to run it locally or use a hosting provider.
 You may also use our [portal](https://spawn-vr.onrender.com).